Not Giving In: In popular culture

-From 2014 onwards, the song has been used as the team entrance song for the Port Adelaide Football Club at home games at the redeveloped Adelaide Oval.
+From 2014, the song has been used as the team entrance song for the Port Adelaide Football Club at home games at the redeveloped Adelaide Oval.
 The song was used in a Super Rugby advertising campaign for KFC in New Zealand, during the 2020 season.

 Finnish misheard lyrics

 The song became a meme in Finland, as "not giving in", when sung in the chorus, sounds similar to "nakkivene" which translates to "wiener boat" in Finnish.
 When Rudimental performed the song during Provinssirock 2014, people threw wieners with small "sails" at the stage.